onug/CSNF-DOC/content/en/docs/Cloud Security Alignment/_index.md

 ---

 IMPORTANT:
-At this juncture, edits to this doc are restricted to Preeti Krishna, Peter Campbell, Jenn Slawson, and Michael Thomas Clark.
+At this juncture, edits to this doc are restricted to Working Group Members Preeti Krishna, Peter Campbell, Jenn Slawson, and Michael Thomas Clark.

 ___